How to build the best insurance website for your firm

-As you can see, working with a design team is the preferred way to build a fast and effective website.
+As you can see, working with a design team is the preferred way to build a professional insurance website fast.
 However, the costs involved with navigating the project can set you back $10,000 or more for your final website design, and later on, when you want to update your site, you're forced to pay more.

-After paying, it’s not over; you’re going to need a team to manage and update your site, especially its SEO, which is constantly evolving.
+After paying, it’s not over; you'll need a team to manage and update your site, especially its SEO, which is constantly evolving.
 Those services come at a monthly cost, adding to your business overhead.

 Luckily, there's an alternative that's a great fit for insurance companies.
 It's B12, an all-in-one online platform that offers the best parts of web design agencies and DIY without any of the hassles.
 B12 is more affordable than a design agency, launches your website in 30 days or less, includes all of the client tools you need to grow your business (online scheduling, digital contracts, online payments, SEO, and more), and you can make website updates yourself any time using the B12 Website Editor.

 Try it now by creating a free 60-second draft of your new insurance website.
 Then, work with professional designers and copywriters to perfect and launch it.

 Launch your best insurance website in 30 days

 Get a preview of your new website for free in 60 seconds, then work with design experts to customize it.